 Helmets will be available on the bikes at no additional cost.
-When asked about the cleanliness of the helmets, Dobrovolny said one option was to offer single-use caps to riders, but added that the issue was still being worked out.
-Helmets will also be inspected and cleaned by the operator, according to Amanda McCuaig, a city spokeswoman.
+When asked about cleanliness of the helmets, Dobrovolny said one option was to offer single-use caps to riders, but added that the issue was still being worked out.
+Helmets will also be inspected and cleaned by the operator, said Amanda McCuaig, a city spokeswoman.